It appears that your browser has cookies disabled.

 Over 25 nest boxes

-Naturally grown under the rainforest canopy, this organic, fairtrade ground coffee provides a haven for birds and other wildlife in ideal conditions for nurturing deliciously different beans with a taste of the wild.
-Two blends available, with instant on the way in Spring!
-Try Espresso blend, £3.79.
+Naturally grown under the rainforest canopy, this organic, fairtrade ground coffee provides a haven for birds and other wildlife whilst nurturing deliciously different wild-tasting coffee beans.
+Two blends available, and now incredible instant coffee too!
+Pair with sumptuous, ethical Booja Booja truffles, which also make a great gift for vegans.

 The world’s largest non-food crop, cotton makes about half of the world’s textiles, but its environmental impacts can be devastating.
 Its production uses huge volumes of water, draining water habitats around the world.
 Toxic pesticides contaminate rivers, destroying wildlife and communities.
 Organic cotton avoids this.
 The Global Organic Textile Standard (GOTS) ensures ecologically and socially responsible production, limits water use, treats waste to protect water, and demands social criteria such as safe working conditions. £15 each.

 Shop ethical scarves